nottwy/TB-DROP/README.md

 Make sure that your computer's CPU supports virtualisation and WSL2 is installed.
 In regard to install WSL2, please refer to the following tutorial:
 <https://aka.ms/wsl2kernel>
-After completing the installation of WSL2, you can mount your preferred linux system on WSL2 in the Microsoft Store, and Unbuntu 20.04 is highly recommonded, because TB-DROP is developed based on Unbuntu 20.04.
+After completing the installation of WSL2, you can install your preferred linux system on WSL2 in the Microsoft Store, and Unbuntu 20.04 is highly recommonded, because TB-DROP is developed based on Unbuntu 20.04.
 ### Download
 `git clone https://github.com/nottwy/TB-DROP`